dask/dask-blog/_posts/2021-05-21-dask-distributed-user-journey.md

 ## Future platforms

-Today the large cloud vendors also have managed data science platforms including [AWS Sagemaker](https://aws.amazon.com/sagemaker/), [Azure Machine Learning](https://azure.microsoft.com/en-gb/services/machine-learning/) and [Google Cloud AI Platform](https://cloud.google.com/vertex-ai).
+Today the large cloud vendors have managed data science platforms including [AWS Sagemaker](https://aws.amazon.com/sagemaker/), [Azure Machine Learning](https://azure.microsoft.com/en-gb/services/machine-learning/) and [Google Cloud AI Platform](https://cloud.google.com/vertex-ai).
 But these do not include Dask as a service.

-While the cloud services are focussed on batch processing and machine learning today these companies also have managed services for Spark.
+These cloud services are focussed on batch processing and machine learning today, but these clouds also have managed services for Spark and other compute cluster offerings.
 With Dask's increasing popularity it wouldn't surprise me if managed Dask services are released by these cloud vendors in the years to follow.

 ## Summary